 Changing Fleet Size –

-Small fleets that become medium or large fleets must meet the medium or large fleet requirements, respectively, on the reporting date two years subsequent to the year they became a medium or large fleet.
+Small fleets that become medium or large fleets must meet the medium or large fleet requirements, respectively, on the compliance date in section 2449.1 two years subsequent to the year they became a medium or large fleet.

-Large fleets that become medium fleets may meet either the medium or large fleet requirements on the next reporting date.
-Large fleets that become small fleets may meet either the small or large fleet requirements on the next reporting date.
+Large fleets that become medium fleets may meet either the medium or large fleet requirements on the next compliance date in section 2449.1.
+Large fleets that become small fleets may meet either the small or large fleet requirements on the next compliance date in section 2449.1.

-Medium fleets that become small fleets may meet either the small or medium fleet requirements on the next reporting date.
-Medium fleets that become large fleets must meet the large fleet requirements on the reporting date two years subsequent to the year they became a large fleet.
+Medium fleets that become small fleets may meet either the small or medium fleet requirements on the next compliance date in section 2449.1.
+Medium fleets that become large fleets must meet the large fleet requirements on the compliance date in section 2449.1 two years subsequent to the year they became a large fleet.

-New Fleets
+New and Newly-Reported Fleets

-New large and medium fleets – New large and medium fleets must meet the next large fleet average requirement in section 2449.1(a)(1) immediately on purchasing vehicles subject to the regulation or bringing such vehicles into the State of California for the first time on or after January 1, 2012.
-New fleets do not have the option of complying with the BACT requirements in section 2449.1(b) when they enter the State for the first time.
-For the next applicable compliance date that must be met, the new fleet can choose to meet either the fleet average requirements, or comply with the BACT requirements of section 2449.1(b).
+Large and medium fleets – New and newly-reported large and medium fleets must meet the next large fleet average requirement in section 2449.1(a)(1) and the Tier phase-out requirements in section 2449.1(c) immediately on purchasing vehicles subject to the regulation, bringing such vehicles into the State of California for the first time, or reporting the fleet to CARB for the first time, whichever occurs first.
+New and newly-reported fleets do not have the option of complying with the BACT requirements in section 2449.1(b) when they enter the State for the first time.
+For the next applicable compliance date that must be met, the new or newly-reported fleet can choose to meet either the fleet average requirements, or comply with the BACT requirements of section 2449.1(b).
 For example, if a medium fleet enters the State of California on January 1, 2012, it must meet the January 1, 2014, large fleet average requirements immediately upon entering the State.
 However, the next applicable compliance date for this fleet is not until the first medium fleet compliance date of January 1, 2017, at which time, the fleet may fulfill the compliance requirements by meeting either the fleet average requirements or the BACT requirements.

-New small fleets – New small fleets must meet the fleet average requirements in section 2449.1(a)(2) for the next small fleet compliance date immediately upon purchasing vehicles subject to the regulation or bringing such vehicles into the State of California for the first time on or after January 1, 2012.
-New small fleets do not have the option of complying with the BACT requirements in section 2449.1(b) when they enter the State for the first time.
-For the next applicable compliance date that must be met, the new fleet can meet either the fleet average requirements, or comply with the BACT requirements.
+Small fleets – New and newly-reported small fleets must meet the fleet average requirements in section 2449.1(a)(2) for the next small fleet compliance date and the Tier phase-out requirements in section 2449.1(c) immediately upon purchasing vehicles subject to the regulation, bringing such vehicles into the State of California for the first time, or reporting the fleet to CARB for the first time, whichever occurs first.
+New and newly-reported small fleets do not have the option of complying with the BACT requirements in section 2449.1(b) when they enter the State for the first time.
+For the next applicable compliance date that must be met, the new or newly reported fleet can meet either the fleet average requirements, or comply with the BACT requirements.

-All new fleets – New fleets must comply with the idling requirements in section 2449(d)(2), and the adding vehicle requirements in section 2449(d)(6), immediately upon purchasing vehicles subject to the regulation or upon bringing such vehicles into the State.
-New fleets must report vehicles subject to the regulation to ARB within 30 days of purchasing or bringing such vehicles into the State, in accordance with the requirements in section 2449(g).
+All fleets – New and newly-reported fleets must comply with the idling requirements in section 2449(d)(2) and the adding vehicle requirements in section 2449(d)(6) immediately upon purchasing vehicles subject to the regulation, upon bringing such vehicles into the State, or upon reporting the fleet to CARB for the first time, whichever occurs first.
+New and newly reported fleets must report vehicles subject to the regulation to CARB within 30 days of purchasing or bringing such vehicles into the State, in accordance with the requirements in section 2449(g).

 Fleet Ownership Transferred